zammad/zammad-admin-documentation/system/subscription/index.rst

 ===

-I set up a trial account but am missing functions to test Sorry.
-The trial instance is running within the professional package allowing up to three agents.
+I set up a trial account but am missing functions to test The trial instance is running within the professional package allowing up to three agents.

 Can I change package within the trial?
    No. As soon as the package is changed the subscription begins.

 What happens to my trial instance after the trial period ended?
-   Your instance will automatically be cancelled for you.
+   Your instance will automatically be canceled for you.
-   Please see *What happens to my instance after it has been cancelled?* for more.
+   Please see *What happens to my instance after it has been canceled?* for more.

-What happens to my instance after it has been cancelled?
+What happens to my instance after it has been canceled?
    That depends slightly on your instance state:

    Trial instance